- Research and Innovation

 School of Civil and Construction Engineering requires a minimum undergraduate grade point average (GPA) of 3.00 (on a 4-point scale).
 The GPA is based on the last 90 graded quarter (60 semester) credit hours of the first baccalaureate degree plus all work completed thereafter.
 For international students, the GPA is based on the last 2 years of undergraduate courses.

 The School requires only the General GRE test; GRE subject tests are not required.
 The general GRE is required for all graduate applicants (including OSU graduates applying for the MEng program starting Fall 2012).
 GRE scores cannot be more than five (5) years old at the time of application.
-The minimum requirement is a combined score of 300 on the Verbal and Quantitative sections (1100 using the GRE scoring scale prior to August 2011).
+The requirement is a minimum of 146 on the Verbal section, and a combined score of 300 on the Verbal and Quantitative sections (1100 using the GRE scoring scale prior to August 2011).
+A minimum score of 3.0 on the writing section is desirable.
 This minimum applies to all programs in CCE.

 The Test of English as a Foreign Language (TOEFL) is required of all international applicants whose native language is not English, including those transferring from English speaking colleges and universities.
 Current TOEFL requirements are posted on the International Student page of the OSU Graduate School.